Jakub-Riha/ECO482/README.md

-# ECO482 Final Project – Predicting SPY ETF Movement with Sentiment and Financial Indicators
+# Sentiment-Driven Markets: Enhancing ETF Price Prediction with News and Tweet Analysis

-This repository contains all code and data preprocessing pipelines used in our final project for ECO482: Machine Learning for Macroeconomic Finance.
-The objective is to predict the direction of daily SPY ETF returns using a combination of sentiment data from news sources and technical financial indicators.
+Replication files & code for an ECO482 course project.

 ---

 ## 📄 Project Overview

-We explore whether online sentiment and technical indicators can jointly predict short-term S&P 500 ETF (SPY) price movements.
-Our dataset includes daily financial indicators (e.g., RSI, MACD, ATR), sentiment scores from major U.S. newspapers (NYT, WSJ, WP), and market-based metrics (VIX, OBV, Ichimoku, etc.).
+This repository contains the paper PDF, code, and supporting files, for a machine learning forecast of S&P500 daily price movements.
+This project aims to explore whether Trump's tweets, major news headlines, and technical indicators can jointly predict short-term S&P 500 ETF (SPY) price movements

 ---